 After obtaining the instructor and department approvals, the student may add the class(es) and then pay appropriate tuition/fees.

 Students may drop and withdraw from classes according to the dates and deadlines posted on the Semester Student Timetable.
 Classes may be dropped and not appear on the transcript through the drop deadline.
 After the last day to drop noted on the Semester Student Timetable, a grade of “W” will appear on the transcript for all official withdrawals and students will be responsible for tuition and fees.
 Withdrawing from a course after the last day to withdraw deadline may only be for extenuating circumstances and not solely for academic difficulty, and requires the signature of the department chair with a department approval stamp.
 Such changes to a student’s schedule may adversely affect current and future financial aid, scholarships and/or refunds.
 Students are cautioned to see a financial aid advisor before attempting to completely withdraw from school.
+A “W” grade could impact a student’s satisfactory academic progress with the Financial Aid and Scholarships Office.

 Students who add classes must pay appropriate tuition/fees, for any additional credit, by the published dates on the Semester Student Timetable.